 Between 9 November 2016 and 9 April 2017, over 30,000 people were forcibly evicted from Otodo-Gbame and Ilubirin settlements in Lagos State, a metropolitan city in South-West Nigeria.
 These evictions were carried out in defiance of court orders, without prior consultations nor adequate notice.
+Compensation and adequate alternative housing were not provided for evictees.
+During these forced evictions, security forces and unidentified men killed 11 people.
+At least 17 people also went missing.

 Filters applied